-One of Dr Kalim Siddiqui's key objects after the Islamic Revolution in Iran was to help to turn the idea of the global Islamic movement, which he had hypothesised even before the Revolution took place, into a functional reality.
-This depended, he realized, on facilitating contact, communication and the exchange of ideas between Islamic movements and activists all over the world.
+One of Dr Kalim Siddiqui's key objectives was on facilitating contact, communication and the exchange of ideas between Islamic movements and activists all over the world.

 The World Seminars that the Muslim Institute convened in London in the 1980s were designed for this purpose.
 He and other members of the Muslim Institute, notable Zafar Bangash, also traveled the world attending local conferences, addressing meetings, and establishing contacts.
 However, the reach of such personal contact was obviously limited.